-As therapists we have tremendous opportunity to use our abilites, education and expertise to enhance client’s lives.
+As therapists, we have tremendous opportunity to use our abilities, education, and expertise to enhance client’s lives.
 What a privilege?
-If your are in the therapy business to serve people, then my new book On Fire: Ignite Your Passion with a Cash Therapy Practice will help you.
+If you are in the therapy business to serve people, then my new book On Fire: Ignite Your Passion with a Cash Therapy Practice will help you.

 On Fire takes a close look at innovative therapists who are using alternative ways to deliver high-value care to their patients.
 Cash therapy services have emerged as a viable alternative to accepting business as usual.

 If you are intrigued by the attention that cash-based practices are attracting On Fire is a great primer to help you get up to speed on the key issues and how if might impact your practice.
 The book is available on Amazon.
 If you are interested in getting your own copy join my email list and I’ll keep you up to date on the special pre-order bonuses I’m giving away.